 01 of 05

-Don't Mix Prewashed Fabrics with Unwashed Fabrics
+Don't Mix Prewashed Fabrics With Unwashed Fabrics

 To prewash fabrics (or not) is high on the list of items that quilters have different opinions about.
 I prewash everything when it comes in the door, but many quilters leave fabrics as-is, just as they come off the bolt.

-I don't worry too much about fabric bleeding and crocking these days, but am still a bit concerned about shrinkage.
+Don't worry too much about fabric bleeding and crocking these days, but am still a bit concerned about shrinkage.
 You'll find that quality quilting cottons don't shrink a bunch, but when you mix unwashed fabrics with prewashed fabrics a slight amount of shrinkage could distort patches the first time a quilt is laundered.
 Why take the chance?